jeffpar/pcjs.v1/devices/pc/rom/README.md

 some even *newer* 5150 machines had a BIOS with a "1982" copyright year instead of "1981", which also changed the checksum byte from 0x78 to 0x77.
 However, the project includes only the original "1981" version, since the difference was trivial.

-In general, IBM BASIC ROM images are 32Kb and IBM BIOS ROM images are 8Kb, and together they provided 40Kb of contiguous read-only memory, with the BASIC ROM spanning physical addresses 0xF6000-0xFDFFF and the BIOS ROM spanning addresses 0xFE000-0xFFFFF.
+In general, IBM BASIC ROM images are 32Kb and IBM BIOS ROM images are 8Kb, and together they provide 40Kb of contiguous read-only memory, with the BASIC ROM spanning physical addresses 0xF6000-0xFDFFF and the BIOS ROM spanning addresses 0xFE000-0xFFFFF.